 1.In Windows Explorer, right-click the solution file and select “Open With->” the desired Visual Studio version.

-2.When the solution opens, right click the solution in the solution explorer, and click Retarget Solution, then click OK about the upgrading of projects:
+2.When the solution opens, right click the solution in the solution explorer, and click Retarget Solution, then click OK about the upgrading of projects.
+If the Retarget dialog opens automatically, click OK and proceed to step 3.

 If the build log includes an error message similar to this, it can usually be resolved by using the re-targeting procedure above: